EdgeApp/react-native-airship/README.md

 <img alt="Glass sheet hovering above phone" src="./docs/isometric.png" width="400" />

+Unlike React Native's built-in `Modal` component, the airship doesn't block the user from interacting with the application below.
+The airship has also a simple, promised-based API that lets it easily host multiple children at once.
 To place an item on the airship, call the `Airship.show` method:

 ```javascript
 const answer = await Airship.show(bridge => (